2i2c-org/2i2c-org.github.io/content/blog/2025/jetstream2-persistent-hub/index.md

 The Jetstream2-OpenStack stack is not a simple one.
 It’s a complex stack of technologies and each of the connection points can be challenging to debug and fix when something doesn't work.
 Especially when you are one of the first ones that pilots this new magnum driver setup.

 So, it was expected that we faced some issues along the way.
 However, we were able to go around them and add Jetstream2 to our service menu.
+Below is a list of some of the issues that we faced:

 1. We have to create terraform resource in sequence which takes longer because of a race condition that makes concurrent nodegroups creation requests to fail
   - https://bugs.launchpad.net/magnum/+bug/2097946
 2. The role and labels of the nodegroups don't get propagated to the actual nodes, so we cannot put our own labels on nodes at once
   - https://github.com/azimuth-cloud/capi-helm-charts/issues/84
-3. The node count and min node count cannot be set to 0 and each nodegroup has to have at least 1 node\
+3. The node count and min node count cannot be set to 0 and each nodegroup has to have at least 1 node
   - https://bugs.launchpad.net/magnum/+bug/2098002
-4. A default-worker is created apart from the default-controlplane nodegroup is created and we cannot delete it due to the same issue as in 2.
+4. A default-worker is created apart from the default-control plane nodegroup is created and we cannot delete it due to the same issue as in 2.
 5. Latest CAPI helm chart version causes autoscaling to stop working in a persistent hub setup, so we had to downgrade it to a previous version
   - https://github.com/2i2c-org/infrastructure/issues/5601

 ## Conclusion

 The biggest plus, is the people.
-We got support from [Julian Pistorius](https://github.com/julianpistorius), which was extremely useful.
-Also, going thought the [Jetstream2 support process](https://jetstream-cloud.org/contact/index.html) was also a pleasant experience because they were super prompt in answering and they were very nice.
+We got support from [Julian Pistorius](https://github.com/julianpistorius), which has helped us a lot to both fix and validate some of the behaviours we were experiencing.
+Also, going through the [Jetstream2 support process](https://jetstream-cloud.org/contact/index.html) was also a pleasant experience because they were super prompt in answering and they were very nice.

 Jetstream2 has a big plus over the other cloud providers which it’s openness thought the ACCESS program.
 This is something very handy to researchers and less costly than other cloud provides.
 Us being able to offer hubs though this ACCESS program makes things more accessible to more researchers and more cost efficient.